blockchain-unica/rosetta-smart-contracts/AnchorOverview.md

 ### Withdraw logic

 In the withdraw logic, we require the amount to withdraw to be greater than zero.
-We then decrement the assets stored in the balance holder PDA account and increment the recipient account.
+We then decrement the assets stored in the balance holder PDA account and increment the balance of the recipient's account.
 If all the donated assets have been withdrawn, we close the balance holder PDA account by transferring the remaining balance, designated for rent exemption to the account initializer, the `sender`.

 ```rust
  pub fn withdraw(ctx: Context<WithdrawCtx>, amount_to_withdraw: u64) -> Result<()> {